Last updated March 5, 2021

 If you’re ready for the competition, here is an overview of the steps.

-If you’re an American, you can begin by using the Amity Treaty, which allows US persons and companies to own 100% of a Thai corporation without many hassles.
+If you’re a US citizen, you can begin by using the Amity Treaty, which allows US persons and companies to own 100% of a Thai corporation without much hassle.
 Due to a highly-touted and longstanding friendship between the two countries that dates back to the Civil War, Americans have a leg up when doing business in Thailand.

 While that’s not a huge chunk of change, it could discourage a small-time entrepreneur from coming here, especially considering that Cambodia next door (which, as you can probably tell, is my favorite investment destination in Southeast Asia) allows foreigners to fund a business with $1,000…

 … and Cambodia is actually one of the most laissez-faire countries for business in the world.
-Most people couldn’t even tell you what the regulations are, let alone be bothered.
+Most people couldn’t even tell you what the regulations are, let alone be bothered by them.

-Doing business in Thailand under such a process also requires you to hire several Thai workers and to have a place for them to work.
+You must also have a place for them to work.
 That means renting a cheap commercial space for your workers to report to (the Thai government hasn’t caught on to location-independent work yet).

 Make sure you’re committed to doing business in Thailand before you take the plunge.
 It’s not cheap.